 Dolphins Aren't Vegans

-If you're an agent or publisher who'd like to see the manuscript, please get in touch.
+The manuscript is complete at 44,000 words.
+If you're an agent or publisher who'd like to see it, please get in touch.

 A novel is never anything